Updated on 4/29/2019

 A GoPro is a specific brand of an action camera.
 Action cameras are best for capturing extreme sports and extreme weather conditions.
 Common characteristics of action cams are that they are compact, durable, lightweight, waterproof, and have a high rate of frames per second (FPS) in order to be able to catch all of the action.
 These specs make action cams, like a GoPro, the perfect camera to take on a backpacking trip through Southeast Asia, an off-roading adventure, surfing, or snowboarding.

-We’d say there are four fundamental features that really make a dash cam a dash cam:
+We’d say there are six fundamental features that really make a dashcam a dashcam:

-The GoPro packs some impressive specs, don’t get us wrong!
-Our point is that GoPro’s features aren’t relevant to the needs of a driver.
+The GoPro packs some impressive specs, and GoPros definitely have their place, don’t get us wrong!
+We use them ourselves for sports and other purposes.
+Our point is that GoPro’s features and design isn’t nearly as useful as a "true" dashcam is, for the everyday driver.

-If you use a GoPro as your dash cam, here’s what you’ll soon find out:
+If you decide to use a GoPro as your dashcam, here’s what you’ll soon find out:

 Alright, it may sound obvious, but if you use a GoPro to record what’s happening outside or inside your vehicle, you need to remember to turn it on and press record before every single drive!
 Imagine how frustrated you’d be if you were in an accident or saw a meteor and you missed everything because you forgot to hit the record button.

-Since dashcams are designed to be kept in your car 24/7 and get their power from your car’s battery, a dash cam will turn on and start recording right when you turn the key in your ignition.
+Since dashcams are designed to be kept in your car 24/7 and get their power from your car’s electrical system, a dashcam will turn on and start recording right when you turn the key in your ignition.
 This leads perfectly into our next point, which is…

 GoPro estimates that the battery life of a HERO5 Black will range from 1 hour 30 minutes to 2 hours and 30 minutes depending on the video mode as well as what kind of settings you’re using.
-Here’s a helpful chart to help answer the question: how long does the HERO5 Black battery last? from GoPro’s website to help illustrate.
+Is that long enough to cover your daily commute?
+What about recording the whole time you're on a roadtrip?
+Seems unlikely.

-Powering on a BlackVue DR750S-1CH dashboard cam is effortless: plug it into the 12v cigarette lighter outlet in your car and it’ll turn on automatically and begin recording on its own every time you turn on your engine.
-If you use a dash cam to record your driving, you won’t need to worry about missing a crucial moment because your dash cam will always be charged up and recording.
-As we mentioned, the automatic "on" feature is one of the standard features that makes a dash cam a dash cam!
+Powering on a BlackVue DR750S-1CH dashcam is effortless: simply plug it into the 12v cigarette lighter outlet in your car and it’ll turn on automatically and begin recording on its own every time you turn on your engine.
+The best part: you only need to do this one time, since a dashcam is intended to live in your vehicle, 24/7.
+If you use a dashcam to record your driving, you won’t need to worry about missing a crucial moment because your dashcam will always be charged up and recording.
+As we mentioned, the automatic "on" feature is one of the standard features that makes a dashcam a dashcam!

 GoPros can’t withstand extreme temperatures like a dashcam can.